 If you are registered to use the coach service between Farnham station and school, the timings remain the same as last year, with the coach collecting pupils from the front entrance (by platform 1) of Farnham station at soon after 8.30am and arriving at school by 8.45am.
-Please note that the coach company has changed, and the coach will be marked with D&P Coaches.
 At the end of school it will leave from outside the school's Main Reception at 4.30pm.